dotnet/AspNetCore.Docs/aspnetcore/publishing/iis.md

 * **Browser:** HTTP Error 502.5 - Process Failure

-* **Application Log:** Application 'MACHINE/WEBROOT/APPHOST/MY_APPLICATION' with physical root 'C:\{PATH}\' created process with commandline '"C:\{PATH}\my_application.{exe|dll}" ' but either crashed or did not reponse or did not listen on the given port '{PORT}', ErrorCode = '0x800705b4'
+* **Application Log:** Application 'MACHINE/WEBROOT/APPHOST/MY_APPLICATION' with physical root 'C:\\{PATH}\' created process with commandline '"C:\\{PATH}\my_application.{exe|dll}" ' but either crashed or did not reponse or did not listen on the given port '{PORT}', ErrorCode = '0x800705b4'

 * **ASP.NET Core Module Log:** Log file created but empty

 Troubleshooting

 * This general exception indicates that the process failed to start, most likely due to an application configuration issue.
-Referring to [Directory Structure](../hosting/directory-structure.md), confirm that your application's deployed assets are appropriate and that your application's configuration files are present and contain the correct settings for your app and environment.
+Referring to [Directory Structure](../hosting/directory-structure.md), confirm that your application's deployed files and folders are appropriate and that your application's configuration files are present and contain the correct settings for your app and environment.

 ## Additional resources